Tomáš Berdych: 2010: Grand Slam final in Wimbledon, French Open semi-final

-Berdych began the year at the 2010 Brisbane International, where he reached the semifinals, before losing to eventual champion Andy Roddick 6–1, 3–6, 4–6.
+Berdych began the year at the 2010 Brisbane International, where he reached the semifinals, before losing to eventual champion Andy Roddick.
 He then suffered second-round upsets at the 2010 Medibank International Sydney to Peter Luczak and the 2010 Australian Open to Evgeny Korolev.
-He then recorded three straight quarterfinals in the 2010 SAP Open, again losing to Andy Roddick 6–7, 6–7, at the 2010 Regions Morgan Keegan Championships upset by Ernests Gulbis 6–3, 3–6, 6–7, and the first Masters of the year at the 2010 BNP Paribas Open to Rafael Nadal 4–6, 6–7, after upsetting Fernando Verdasco 6–0, 6–3, en route.
+He then recorded three straight quarterfinals in the 2010 SAP Open, again losing to Andy Roddick, at the 2010 Regions Morgan Keegan Championships upset by Ernests Gulbis, and the first Masters of the year at the 2010 BNP Paribas Open to Rafael Nadal after upsetting Fernando Verdasco.

-In the 2010 Sony Ericsson Open, he stunned an error-filled top seed Roger Federer 6–4, 6–7, 7–6, in the round of 16, after saving a match point on Federer's serve in the tiebreak at 6–5, which he won 8–6.
+In the 2010 Sony Ericsson Open, he stunned an error-filled top seed Roger Federer in three sets in the round of 16, after saving a match point.
 This was his second victory over Roger and ended an eight straight losing streak to the Swiss.
-He then went on to defeat Spaniard Fernando Verdasco 4–6, 7–6, 6–4, for a spot in the semifinals.
-Berdych overpowered fifth seed Robin Söderling in two sets in the semifinals 6–2, 6–2, but lost in the final to Roddick 5–7, 4–6.
+He then went on to defeat Spaniard Fernando Verdasco and overpowered Robin Söderling, but lost in the final to Roddick in straight sets.

-He began his clay season at the 2010 Monte-Carlo Rolex Masters, losing to eventual finalist Fernando Verdasco 7–5, 3–6, 2–6, in the third round, after cruising through the first two rounds.
-At the 2010 Internazionali BNL d'Italia, he lost to Stanislas Wawrinka 6–2, 3–6, 6–7.
-At the 2010 BMW Open, he was upset by Philipp Petzschner 6–1, 3–6, 4–6, in the quarterfinals.
+He began his clay season at the 2010 Monte-Carlo Rolex Masters, losing to eventual finalist Fernando Verdasco, in the third round, after cruising through the first two rounds.
+At the 2010 Internazionali BNL d'Italia, he lost to Stanislas Wawrinka on a final set tie break.
+At the 2010 BMW Open, he was upset by Philipp Petzschner in the quarterfinals.
 He then withdrew from the 2010 Mutua Madrileña Madrid Open due to a right hip injury.
 He then represented Czech Republic at the 2010 ARAG World Team Cup and won all his three singles matches, but failed to reach the final after losing the tie against USA.
 In the 2010 French Open, Berdych enjoyed his best performance to date in a Grand Slam tournament.
-He reached the semifinals, where he was defeated by fifth seed Robin Söderling 3–6, 6–3, 7–5, 3–6, 3–6.
+He reached the semifinals, where he was defeated by fifth seed Robin Söderling in five sets.
 En route to the semifinals, he defeated three seeded opponents in straight sets: John Isner in the third round, No. 4 Andy Murray in the fourth round, and Mikhail Youzhny in the quarterfinals.